{{gradient-orange}All about the Digital Workplace} | History, definition and solutions

 That's where the Digital Workplace comes in!

 The Digital Workplace facilitates access to information thanks to advanced targeting that allows the right information to be communicated to the right person at the right time.
-In addition, tags allow employees to select the information that interests them to stay informed on a relevant topic.
+Furthermore, apart from this communication strategy, tags allow employees to select the information that interests them to stay informed on a relevant topic.
 This significantly increases the engagement rate of shared content, and offers employees a real time saving in the search for information.

 The Digital Workplace is also an excellent way to spread the company's values and culture.
 Employees who are better informed about the company's actions and events become its first ambassadors.
 Better information also helps to reinforce the culture and the adhesion to the company's project, and therefore to reduce the turnover rate.